 Most American and Canadian newspapers had reports on the wireless messages and the delegates’ journey to the Front.
 In several, for some reason, the sequence of the messages printed in French newspapers was changed, with the German cease-fire announcement becoming part of the first Spa telegram to Senlis and being excluded from the third.
 11 Remarkably, the New York Times and the New York Tribune stood out from the others by explaining that the false armistice news was the result of some misinterpretation of a French cease-fire order.

 The New York Times, a member of Associated Press, confidently reported that “What had actually happened at the French front is shown by . . . dispatches, published in this morning’s TIMES.
-In preparation for the expected arrival of the German delegates the French command had given the order to cease firing temporarily at 3 P.M. at that part of the front where the German delegates were to cross the line”.
-However, the Times continued, “In the mind of the writer of the erroneous dispatch [announcing the end of the war] this fact was apparently distorted into a cessation of hostilities”, and from this mistaken notion, seemingly, the conclusion was drawn that the armistice must have been signed.”
+In preparation for the expected arrival of the German delegates the French command had given the order to cease firing temporarily at 3 P.M. at that part of the front where the German delegates were to cross the line.”
+However, the Times continued, “In the mind of the writer of the erroneous dispatch [announcing the end of the war] this fact was apparently distorted into a cessation of hostilities”; from this mistake “the conclusion was drawn that the armistice must have been signed.”
 12

-Referring next to Roy Howard’s armistice cablegram sent to the United States, the Tribune’s writer concluded that the Associated Press report from Paris “obviously explains the premature United Press message … that an armistice had been signed and that hostilities had ceased at 2 o’clock (Paris time)”.
+Referring next to Roy Howard’s armistice cablegram sent to the United States, the New York Tribune’s writer concluded that the Associated Press report from Paris “obviously explains the premature United Press message . . . that an armistice had been signed and that hostilities had ceased at 2 o’clock (Paris time).”
 However, it is not ‘obvious’ from the Associated Press report exactly how the wireless messages explain the false armistice news generally or Roy Howard’s message in particular, and the writer offered no clarification for readers who failed to see the connection.
-Moreover, he was evidently unaware that Marshal Foch’s “3 o’clock p.m.” cease-fire was not the same as the “2 o’clock (Paris time)” cease-fire mentioned in Roy Howard’s cablegram but denoted, respectively, the separate French and German cease-fires in the La Capelle area.
+Moreover, he was evidently unaware that Marshal Foch’s “3 o’clock p.m.” cease-fire was not the same as the “2 o’clock (Paris time)” cease-fire mentioned in Roy Howard’s cablegram – unaware that they denoted the separate French and German cease-fires in the La Capelle area.
 13

 Different False Armistice Messages